sitegeist/Sitegeist.Neos.BestPractices/README.md

 1. Presentation and Integration SHOULD be handled seperately in different folders.

-2. Integration components MUST NOT contain markup.
+2. Integration components SHOULD NOT contain markup.

 3. Presentation components MUST NOT use domain entities and informations.

-This includes acessing informations from nodes and context informations like inBackend.
+4. The API of presentational components MUST describe the expected behavior.
+   Especially the `inBackend` flag MUST NOT be used.
+It is RECOMMENDED to use behavior describing flags like `suppressLink` instead.

-4. Presentation components MUST be tested in isolation.
-It is RECOMMENDET to use the [Sitegeist.Monocle](https://github.com/sitegeist/Sitegeist.Monocle) styleguide to do so.
+5. Presentation components MUST be tested in isolation.
+It is RECOMMENDED to use the [Sitegeist.Monocle](https://github.com/sitegeist/Sitegeist.Monocle) styleguide to do so.

 ### Frontend